Lawn and Garden Shop

 Soil PreparationPotatoes like deep, light and loose well drained soil.
 Most potato varieties form a large root system and require a loose soil for optimum tuber developement.
 When ideal growing conditions are available potatoes can produce very large yields.
 However, the pototo is a very accomidating and adaptable plant and will produce quite nicely without ideal growing soil and conditions.
 All garden soils must however, be loose and drain well so that the pototoe doesn't have to fight just to suvive.
 While drainage is important, large amounts of organic material should be worked into the soil for moisture holding reasons and nutrients.
 Potatoes thrive in a soil loosened to a depth of eight inches or more with lots of organic material and humus worked into the soil.

 Seed variety selection is the first priority.
 One must first decide what variety of potato to plant.
 There are many to choose from.
-Potatoes are classified by skin and tuber color and texture.
+Potatoes are classified by skin and tuber color, texture, and growing time.
 We will deal only a select few types of pototoes that are grown in the Pacific Northwest.
 These are varieties of Reds, Browns, Whites, Yellows, and Purples.
 From this mix we must also decide if the potato variety that we are going to grow is best for baking, frying or boiling.

 Frying: Most Russet varieties, Yukon Golds, Yellow Finns, Rhineland Golds

-Boiling: Red Rose, Kennibec, Norland, Nochsack, German Yellows, most purples
+Boiling: Red Rose, Kennibec, Norland, Nochsack, German Butterballs, most purples

 Seed Preparation & Planting